Social Impact

 “Most of my studies are about voiceless people from the Middle East.
 This year during the very hard times of the pandemic, I started to focus on presenting my ideas and interpretations via zoom workshops and talks, as well as building a series of podcasts.
 In these podcasts, we try to educate the people about their past.
 Our goal is to show that there are always traces of subordinated voiceless people neglected by governments and some historians.
 The history is not only of well-off people, but all the human beings, despite their ethnicity, sex, and social class, should have their space in history.
 The history of the Middle East, in most cases, is comprised of the stories of victorious kings, armies, and masculinity-we are trying to transform all these presumptions.
 I am also writing applications and hope to get some amount of money to continue my project on voiceless people in Europe.”

-– Leila, Persian language partner based in Sweden
+– Leila, Persian Language Partner based in Sweden

 Luis: Fighting against corruption